FuzzyDonutPro/Vertex-Client/README.md

 # Vertex Client

-Vertex Client is an advanced automation and utility mod for Minecraft (Hypixel Skyblock), designed specifically to run seamlessly on the Fabric loader.
+Vertex Client is an advanced automation and utility mod for Minecraft (Hypixel Skyblock), designed specifically to run on Fabric 1.21.11.

 ## Features